 Determining the fair value of goods and services received in a share-based payment transaction with non-employees where the counterparty does not regularly provide such goods and services require management to make judgments in determining the fair value of the identifiable goods or services received.
-If the fair value of the equity instruments issued exceeds the value of the identifiable goods and services received.
 If the fair value of the equity instruments issued exceeds the value of the identifiable goods and services received, management considers whether unidentified goods or services are or will also be received as part of the transaction.
 Determining the nature and expected timing of receiving the unidentified goods or services requires significant judgment.
-Please refer to note 12 where the judgements applied to the share-based payment are provided.
+Please refer to note 13 where the judgements applied to the share-based payment are provided.